 There has been rapid progress in green building sector in Qatar with the emergence of many world-class sustainable constructions in recent years.
 With the fifth-highest number of LEED-registered and certified buildings outside the U.S., Qatar has valuable experience and inputs to offer on the system’s local relevancy and application.
 Various countries in the Middle East have been accredited with regards to the LEED system.
 Of these buildings, 65 per cent (802) are located in the UAE.
 Qatar is ranked second on the list, with 173 green buildings, followed by Saudi Arabia (145), Lebanon (25) and Egypt (22).
 Qatar’s Green Building Rating … Continue reading →

 The Middle East region faces a unique set of challenges in terms of sustainable buildings and cities.
 For example, water shortage is mitigated by costly desalination and we are faced with high water consumption which leads to a higher carbon footprint and ultimately impacts climate change.
 Middle Eastern countries are at the top of the list of largest per capita ecological footprints.
-Qatar has the highest per capita level of carbon dioxide emissions, at 44 metric tons per person annually.
-Kuwait is second with 30.3 tons, followed by the UAE with 22.6.
-Therefore, integrating energy efficiency is a critical need.
-Benefits of Green … Continue reading →
+In 2020, Qatar has the highest per capita level of carbon dioxide emissions, at 37 metric tons per person annually.
+Kuwait is second with 20.83 tons, followed by Saudi Arabia with 17.97 metric tons.
+Therefore, integrating energy efficiency … Continue reading →

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.